 Samples taken using OPC must be taken for a minimum of ten minutes at two liters per minute pump speed, or if the flow rate is not adjustable using the constant flow, but no more than 2 L/min.
-This procedure must be done twice with the unit on and twice with the unit off.
+This procedure must be done with two to four samples collected with the unit on and two to four samples with the unit off.
 If the OPC is equipped with a filter assembly, a new glass or PVC fiber filter must be used for each test.
 If the OPC is equipped with RH Correction Function, it should be enabled when the humidity is expected to exceed 50 percent.